PyGreSQL/PyGreSQL/docs/contents/pgdb/module.rst

     Exception raised for errors that are related to the database.

+    In PyGreSQL, this also has a :attr:`DatabaseError.sqlstate` attribute that contains the ``SQLSTATE`` error code of this error.

 .. exception:: DataError

     Exception raised for errors that are due to problems with the processed